YagneshShah/BTAC_JavaDocs/README.md

 <b><i>Other Add-on’s:</b></i>
 <ul>
 	<li>
-	Link Checker (Custom add-on which checks for broken links, images, js and other resources + Detailed automated report which can be assessed for broken links, empty links, missing link text, missing image alternate text, and other various parameters)
+	<b><i>Link Checker</b></i> (Custom add-on which checks for broken links, images, js and other resources + Detailed automated report which can be assessed for broken links, empty links, missing link text, missing image alternate text, and other various parameters)
 	</li>
 	<li>
-	Send Bulk Mails for Testing to various email-id’s along with attachments (For testing apps like email aggregator where you have to send bulk mails to different email-id’s and check if aggregator is able to aggregate all emails together or not)
+	<b><i>Send Bulk Mails for Testing to various email-id’s along with attachments</b></i> (For testing apps like email aggregator where you have to send bulk mails to different email-id’s and check if aggregator is able to aggregate all emails together or not)
 	</li>
 	<li>
-	Social Media Review Extractor (Currently limited to Twitter.
+	<b><i>Social Media Review Extractor</b></i> (Currently limited to Twitter.
 This add-on extracts good/bad Tweet reviews from customers for specified apps + Creates a custom automated report with appropriate information)
 	</li>
 </ul>